Ritchie333/agiutils/README.md

 * volx2 - version 2 logic extracter
 * xv3 - version 3 logic extracter

+The utilities were all written for MS-DOS, but have been recompiled to work under Unix with recent compilers, with some bug fixes.

 The copyrights for the invidual utilities are listed in their respective subdirectories.